hmlongco/Factory/README.md

 }

 ```
-Factory is flexible.
+Factory is flexible, and it doesn't tie you down to a specific dependency injection pattern or technique.

 See [Resolutions](https://hmlongco.github.io/Factory/documentation/factory/resolutions) for more examples.

 ## Mocking